cognitedata/inso-bootstrap-cli/README.md

         # additional parameters for running the action
         with:
           config_file: ./config/config-simple-v2-draft.yml
-          # "yes"|"no" deploy with special groups and aad_mappings
+          # "yes"|"no" deploy with special groups
           with_special_groups: "yes"
 ```